prasadKodeInCloud/iron-router-data-issue/README.md

 ## Without-Data Branch
-1. Checkout the without-data branch. ( git checkout without-data )
+1. Checkout the without-data branch. ( git checkout without-data ) and run the project.
 2. Click on items link or content page link.
 3. Observe that random number in header template is not getting changed.